Frequently Asked Questions

 The collective creativity in your D&D game builds stories that you’ll tell again and again—ranging from the stuff of legend to absurd incidents that’ll make you laugh years later.”
 We here at The Quest Therapy don’t own D&D, but we love it fiercely and believe in its value as a mental health tool and the most fun you can have with a twenty-sided die.

-What kind of therapy group is this?
+What kind of gaming group is this?
+Is this therapy?

-To be clear, this group type is what is called Sub-clinical.
-The focus is not on individual clinical mental health therapy, but instead on developing mental health skills and receiving psychoeducation; psychoeducation is defined as giving group members information and context about their mental health.
+To be clear, this gaming group type is what is called Sub-clinical.
+The focus is not on individual, clinical-level mental health therapy, but instead on developing mental health skills and receiving psychoeducation; psychoeducation is defined as giving group members information and context about their mental health.
 The kind of group that our D&D therapy groups embodies best is a skills development group.
 Skills development groups center on introducing and sharpening the skills that members need to cope with difficulties that may damage or exacerbate their mental health.
 The overall goal lies in strengthening the members’ behavioral and mindfulness resources to help them make positive and adaptive choices and avoid complicating their situation by making suboptimal choices.

 Does this kind of thing actually work?